Non-signaling Assisted Capacity of a Classical Channel with Causal CSIT: NS-assisted coding with causal CSIT

-Our main result is a characterization of the capacity of NS-assisted coding schemes with causal CSIT for any channel with state $(\mN , \mP_S)$. \begin{theorem} With causal CSIT, the NS-assisted capacity for the channel with state $(\mN , \mP_S)$ is
+Our main result, presented in the following theorem, is a characterization of the capacity of NS-assisted coding schemes with causal CSIT for any channel with state $(\mN , \mP_{\!S})$. \begin{theorem} With causal CSIT, the NS-assisted capacity for the channel with state $(\mN , \mP_{\!S})$ is

-where the maximization is over all conditional distributions of $X$ given $S$. \end{theorem} Note that in \cite{Yao_Jafar_CSITTP} it is proved that $C^{\NS,\nc}(\mN , \mP_S) = \max_{\mP_{X\mid S}} I(X;Y\mid S)$.
-Since non-causal CSIT cannot be worse than causal CSIT, we have $C^{\NS, \ca}(\mN , \mP_S) \leq C^{\NS, \nc}(\mN , \mP_S)$ for any channel with state.
-Therefore, to prove Theorem \ref{thm:NS_capacity}, we only need to prove the achievability, i.e., $C^{\NS, \ca}(\mN , \mP_S) \geq \max_{\mP_{X\mid S}} I(X;Y\mid S)$.
+where the maximization is over all $\mP_{\!
+X\mid S}\in \mathcal{P}(\mathcal{X}\mid \mathcal{S})$ such that $(S,X,Y)\sim \mP_{\!S}(s) \mP_{\!X\mid S}(x\mid s) \mN(y\mid x,s)$. \end{theorem} Note that in \cite{Yao_Jafar_CSITTP} it is proved that $C^{\NS,\nc}(\mN , \mP_{\!S}) = \max_{\mP_{\!X\mid S}} I(X;Y\mid S)$.
+Since non-causal CSIT cannot be worse than causal CSIT, we have $C^{\NS, \ca}(\mN , \mP_{\!S}) \leq C^{\NS, \nc}(\mN , \mP_{\!S})$ for any channel with state.
+Therefore, to prove Theorem \ref{thm:NS_capacity}, we only need to prove the achievability, i.e., $C^{\NS, \ca}(\mN , \mP_{\!S}) \geq \max_{\mP_{\!X\mid S}} I(X;Y\mid S)$.
 This proof is presented in Section \ref{proof:NS_capacity}.
 The proof requires a novel construction of a set of NS-assisted coding schemes which satisfies both the non-signaling and the causality conditions.
-In particular, our coding schemes first transform each state sequence $(S_1,S_2,\cdots, S_n)$ to a state sequence $(\tilde{S}_1,\tilde{S}_2,\cdots, \tilde{S}_n)$ (processing in a causal order), and guarantee that $\tilde{S}^n$ will always have the same \emph{type} for all $S^n$.
+In particular, our coding schemes first transform each state sequence $(S_1,S_2,\ldots, S_n)$ to a state sequence $(\tilde{S}_1,\tilde{S}_2,\ldots, \tilde{S}_n)$ (processing in a causal order), and guarantee that $\tilde{S}^n$ will always have the same \emph{type} for all $S^n$.
 The schemes generate $X_i$ according to a distribution that depends only on $\tilde{S}_i$.
 The schemes also use an \emph{authentication} process inspired by the twirling steps used in the NS-assisted coding literature (e.g.,\cite{cubitt2011zero, matthews2012linear, fawzi2024MAC, fawzi2024broadcast}).
 The authentication process checks whether a given $y^n$ at the receiver satisfies certain joint typicality conditions with $X^n$, based on which it provides either the correct message, or an incorrect message to the receiver.
 A toy example under an alternative (simplified) problem formulation is provided in Appendix \ref{sec:toyexample} to illustrate the \emph{authentication} aspect.